 The best of the best.
 When closed-toe bindings emerged onto the scene, they forever changed our sport.
 A supreme fit.
 Unmatched comfort.
 Top level performance.
-The preferred choice of those who take their riding seriously.
+All of the traits make closed toe wakeboard bindings the preferred choice of those who take their riding seriously.

-Unlike open-toe style bindings, a closed-toe wakeboard boot is offered in specific shoe sizes and not in size ranges.
-The result is a supreme fit.
-Many nowdays are offered with heat moldable liners, providing a truly custom fit.
+Unlike open-toe style bindings, a closed-toe wakeboard boot is offered in specific shoe sizes and not in broad size ranges.
+The result is a much better fit for improved control and comfort.
+Closed toe bindings from Ronix are even offered with heat moldable liners, providing a truly custom fit.
 If you are the sole person riding your wakeboard, closed-toe is the only way to go for a more enjoyable experience.